diginov/craft-sentry-logger/README.md

 ## Advanced configuration

-This is a better method because it adds this Sentry log target to the existing log component before loading any Craft plugins and modules.
+This is a better method because it adds this Sentry log target to the existing log component before loading any Craft plugins or modules.
 This way you are assured that all logs are sent to Sentry.

-Please note that this method bypass the basic configuration method and the `config/sentry-logger.php` config file.
+Please note that this method override the basic configuration method.

-To activate the advanced configuration, add the following `log` component to your existing `config/app.php` config file:
+To activate the advanced configuration, extend the `log` component in your existing `config/app.php` config file:

+### Craft 3.6 or later

 ```php
 <?php